Quantum field theory over F_q: Kontsevich's Conjecture

 In quantum field theory graph polynomials appear as denominators of period integrals

 for graphs with $n=2h_1$.
 The integral converges for graphs that are primitive for the Connes-Kreimer coproduct which is a condition that can easily be checked for any given graph (see Lemma 5.1 and Prop.\ 5.2 of \cite{BEK}).
 If the integral converges, the graph polynomial may be replaced by its dual due to a Cremona transformation.
-A necessary and sufficient condition for a graph to be primitive is given in \cite{BEK} (Prop.\ 5.2).

 The polynomials $\Psi$ and $\bar \Psi$ have very similar (dual) properties.
 To simplify notation we mainly restrict ourself to the graph polynomial although for graphs with many edges its dual is more tractable and was hence used in \cite{BB}, \cite{CY}, \cite{STAN}, and \cite{STEM}.